SOC Automation with Splunk

 3. Triage and Validation

-Reviewed correlated events, reduced false positives, and documented decision points.
+Reviewed correlated event data, applied threshold tuning to reduce false positive rates, and documented analyst decision points.

 4. Response Framework